How to Finance a Roll-Up Acquisition

 Every lender requires the sponsor or buying team to contribute an equity injection to the transaction.
 This amount cannot be financed by another lender.

-The typical equity injection requirement is 20% - 40% of the transaction.
-However, this varies by lender, industry, and transaction details.
+The typical equity injection requirement is 20% to 40% of the transaction.
+However, this amount varies by lender, industry, and transaction details.

 d) Suitable targets

 Each acquisition target is underwritten independently to ensure it meets financing criteria.
-This includes:
+These criteria include:

 • Ability to provide an equity injection